Etiology and PathogenesisTop

 2. Blood biochemical tests: Because intestinal obstruction may lead to water and electrolyte disturbances as well as kidney failure and acidosis, it is necessary to measure serum sodium and potassium levels, kidney function parameters, and blood gas levels.
 Other tests may include lactate acid levels and coagulation parameters.

 3. Imaging studies:

-1) Plain abdominal radiographs in the upright (eg, standing or, in severely ill patients, sitting), supine, and decubitus positions may reveal fluid levels in the distended intestinal loops (Figure 1).
+1) Plain abdominal radiographs in the upright (eg, standing or, in severely ill patients, sitting), supine, and decubitus positions may reveal fluid levels in the distended intestinal loops (Figure.
+Plain abdominal radiograph in the...).
 These are caused by a combination of aerophagia and fermentation of stagnant intestinal contents.
 Bowel loops are typically collapsed distal to the point of obstruction; however, this is not always the case, particularly in early obstruction.
 A “gasless abdomen” may also be seen in the setting of bowel obstruction in the event that bowel loops are fluid-filled but without significant gaseous distention.

 2) Abdominal computed tomography (CT) may reveal the probable cause and location of the obstruction.
 It is also the test of choice to demonstrate the presence of complete versus incomplete obstruction, and may identify complications such as necrosis or perforation.
 Oral and intravenous contrast should be administered if possible.
 Rectal contrast is sometimes used in the setting of suspected distal large bowel obstruction, but need not be administered in all cases of bowel obstruction.

 4. Colonoscopy is used for selected causes of large bowel obstruction.
 In patients with incomplete obstruction, it may be possible to introduce the endoscope above the level of the obstruction and perform intestinal decompression, which should facilitate preparation of the patient for surgery.
 The decision to perform the procedure must be made by a surgeon.